johnhenry/geo-books/readme.md

 ## Features

-- Interactive world map
+- Interactive world map with predefined locations
 - Click on locations to discover books set there
-- View book details and summaries
+- View book details and summaries in a sidebar

-- Search for specific locations or books
+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- Node.js (v14 or later) and npm installed
+- Git installed
+- A Google Maps API key
+- A Google Books API key

 ## Setup